CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_RNAseq_FAQs.md

 ## How much will it cost?

 Costs vary widely, but are primarily driven by three factors: 1) the number of samples you plan to sequence; 2) the kind of library you will prepare from these samples; and 3) the length and depth of sequencing carried out on these samples.
-The costs of consumables direclty from Illumina can be viewed [here](http://CHMI-sops.github.io/papers/Illumina_Pricelist_April2017.pdf)(note the UPenn discount price).
+The costs of consumables related to sequencing can be viewed on our [CHMI invoice template](https://docs.google.com/spreadsheets/d/1nbye8xRZTtBthhm7E-KuhEXBz2E3VvOG1lmTpNpGJMA/edit?usp=sharing).
 These prices go up each year in April, so take that into account when ordering.
 Here is a schematic I prepared that shows the cost of consumables to carry out a few types of RNAseq expeirments.

 ## How long will it take?